funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 Configured value: False
         -nw, --no-whois       Switch the value of the usage of WHOIS to test the domain's status.
                                 Configured value: False
+        --reputation          Switch the value of the reputation test mode.
+                                Configured value: False
+        --shadow-file, --shadow
+                                Switch the value of the usage and generation of a shadow file before a file test starts.

+                                A shadow file is a file which only contain the actual list of subject to test.
+For its generation we check each subjects as we normally do on-the-fly.
+                                Configured value: False
         --syntax              Switch the value of the syntax test mode.
                                 Configured value: False
         -t TIMEOUT, --timeout TIMEOUT
                                 Switch the value of the timeout in seconds.
                                 Configured value: 5
-        --reputation          Switch the value of the reputation test mode.
-                                Configured value: False
         --use-reputation-data
                                 Switch the value of the reputation data usage.
                                 Configured value: False